Affecture/Affecture-website/README.md

 ## 📂 Structure

 - `/`
-  - `public/`: Where assets live
+  - `public/`: Where non-processed assets live
   - `src/`
-    - `pages/`: Files that create one or more routes
+    - `assets/`: Assets that can be processed or optimized
     - `components/`: Self-contained elements with semantic meaning, optionally with slots
+    - `content/`: Pieces of non-code information
     - `layout/`: Combination of components, helpful to reduce repetition
-    - `content/`: Pieces of non-code information
+    - `pages/`: Files that create one or more routes
     - `config.mjs`: Global configuration

 ## Glossary